w3c/Guide/meetings/mixed-mode.md

 > [RRS: a big opportunity exists here to integrate queue-management across platforms]

-Prevent queue interruptions.
-The conversation moves forward based on
-    the queue, not on the loudest participant in the room.

 > [JB -- let's discuss -- this strikes me as rigid guidance, and in some cases Chair needs to be managing queue according to a flow of relevant topics.
 Another technical problem here is that some video-conference queueing doesn't allow indication of topic.]

-Ask participants to mute unless they have the floor.

 > [JB -- For large groups, it can be helpful to use mute-by-default, with Chair, or queue-manager-assistant, unmuting those who come up in queue -- but this can slow things down.
 If not mute-by-default, essential that Chair or someone has abilility to mute remote participants.]

-Split the queue into sub-topic if needed, to facilitate follow-ups on individual comments.

 @@how to manage zakim+zoom queue